andreqts/UDACITY-Full-Stack-exercises/projects/02_trivia_api/worked_code/README.md

 # Full Stack API Final Project

+## Introduction

-## Full Stack Trivia
+### Full Stack Trivia

 Udacity is invested in creating bonding experiences for its employees and students.
 A bunch of team members got the idea to hold trivia on a regular basis and created a webpage to manage the trivia app and play the game.
+The backend API, which makes the interface with the database, was left to the students to complete.
+Here I present my version of the game with my backend, including some small changes to the React frontend as well.

 This application includes the following features: